Sheep: Grazing behavior

 Rotational grazing allows farmers to avoid overgrazing.

 Sheep follow a diurnal pattern of activity, feeding from dawn to dusk, stopping sporadically to rest and chew their cud.
 Ideal pasture for sheep is not lawnlike grass, but an array of grasses, legumes and forbs.
 Types of land where sheep are raised vary widely, from pastures that are seeded and improved intentionally to rough, native lands.
 Common plants toxic to sheep are present in most of the world, and include (but are not limited to) cherry, some oaks and acorns, tomato, yew, rhubarb, potato, and rhododendron.
+Just a few leaves of rhododendrons such as Azaleas can be lethal.

 Sheep are largely grazing herbivores, unlike browsing animals such as goats and deer that prefer taller foliage.
-With a much narrower face, sheep crop plants very close to the ground and can overgraze a pasture much faster than cattle.
+With a much narrower face and a split upper lip, sheep crop plants very close to the ground and can overgraze a pasture much faster than cattle.
 For this reason, many shepherds use managed intensive rotational grazing, where a flock is rotated through multiple pastures, giving plants time to recover.
-Paradoxically, sheep can both cause and solve the spread of invasive plant species.
+Sheep can both cause and solve the spread of invasive plant species.
 By disturbing the natural state of pasture, sheep and other livestock can pave the way for invasive plants.
 However, sheep also prefer to eat invasives such as cheatgrass, leafy spurge, kudzu and spotted knapweed over native species such as sagebrush, making grazing sheep effective for conservation grazing.
 Research conducted in Imperial County, California compared lamb grazing with herbicides for weed control in seedling alfalfa fields.
 Three trials demonstrated that grazing lambs were just as effective as herbicides in controlling winter weeds.
 Entomologists also compared grazing lambs to insecticides for insect control in winter alfalfa.
 In this trial, lambs provided insect control as effectively as insecticides.
 Sheep grazing labor has also been used to a limited extent for controlling hazardous species such as giant hogweed.

+In the 21st century, sheep have been used in agrivoltaics, grazing plants near solar power arrays.